rohanrkamath/AutoML/README.md

 - `migrations/*` - All the changed done in the schema files were to be changed/migrated to the DB.
 - `myproject/*` - The source-code; Project code resides, i.e the templates, views, schema, etc
 - `backend/*` - Company provided Manufacturing AI backend was being exported to the app.
-- `user_profiles` - Auto-generated users during sign-up and projects created were stored in this directory.
+- `user_profiles/*` - Auto-generated users during sign-up and projects created were stored in this directory.

 ## Run the project locally